lyfar/awa-docs/docs/features/new-features-notification-screen.md

 <FeatureSummary />

 ## Narrative
-The New Features Notification Screen gives users a calm space to absorb what changed in release 0.2.
-Rather than push notifications that can be dismissed, the app presents a curated highlight sheet when users first launch after an update.
-Cards explain new capabilities like reactions, practice history, and feedback forms with supporting visuals.
-Each card links directly to the relevant surface—Practice List, Profile View, FAQ—so users can explore immediately.

-The screen uses CMS-managed content so marketing and product teams can refresh copy without shipping new builds.
-Release notes include three tiers: “Headline” (e.g., Reaction Wheel), “What’s new for you” (personalized callouts such as “See your top states in Profile”), and “Under the hood” (infrastructure improvements).
-The experience respects the user’s state: if they already explored a feature, the card shows as completed.
-Acknowledge buttons track who has seen the updates, informing future nudges.

-Whenever the deck references reactions, card copy links back to the [Reactions Taxonomy](/docs/wiki/reactions/) so users and editors anchor in the same definitions.
+The New Features Notification Screen is the calm “What’s new” deck for v0.2 launches.
+When users open the app after an update, CMS-authored cards highlight the big capabilities (reaction wheel, history, feedback) and deep-link straight into the relevant surface.

+Cards are grouped into Headline, “What’s new for you,” and “Under the hood,” and acknowledgement buttons track who has already viewed the content.
+Copy references the same definitions as the [Reactions Taxonomy](/docs/wiki/reactions/) so marketing, docs, and product stay aligned.

 ## Interaction
 1. App detects a version bump (e.g., `0.2.x` vs last seen version) or user taps “What’s New.”